EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 # Generating Random Variables
-Systems can e modeled, including non trivial components, in the form of Random Variables.
+Systems can be modeled, including non trivial components, in the form of Random Variables.
 Statistics allow to reliably run experiments and obtain results by observations on these models.
 At the base of this process, there is the ability to generate pseudo random numbers alforithmically.

 The next step is to learn when and how to use noticeable Random Variables from the literature and also to generate observations of Random Variables algorithmically.

 ## Main families of Random Variables
 There are certain types of random variables that frequently appear in applications.
 In this section we survey some of the discrete ones.

 ### Discrete Random Variables

 ![[DiscreteRandomVariables.png]]